chef/chef-web-docs/content/community_contributions.md

 Contribution Process
 ====================

-We have a 3 step process for contributions:
+We have a 4 step process for contributions:

+1. Fork the project repository to your own GitHub account.
-1. Commit changes to a git branch, making sure to sign-off those changes for the Developer Certificate of Origin with `git commit -s`
+2. Commit your changes to your fork, making sure to sign-off those changes for the Developer Certificate of Origin with `git commit -s`
-2. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
+3. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
-3. Perform a Code Review with the project maintainers on the pull request.
+4. Perform a Code Review with the project maintainers on the pull request.

 About the Apache License